John B. Hurford '60Center for the Arts and Humanities

 Seminar Leader Guidelines

-- All Undergraduate Fellows will meet with the faculty advisor and Noemí Fernández prior to the start of the seminar.
+- All student seminar leaders will meet with HCAH Program Manager Kelly Jung prior to the start of the seminar.
 They will work with leader(s) and participants to set a schedule of meetings and review responsibilities and processes.

 - Groups should be composed of leader(s) plus six or seven students from a variety of disciplines.

-- All seminar participants will meet as a group at least five times during the fall semester.
+- All seminar participants will meet as a group at least four times during the semester.
 Full participation is essential.
-The student seminar leader(s) will work with their peers at the beginning of the fall semester to create a schedule of meetings amenable to all members of the group.
+Student seminar leader(s) will work with their peers at the beginning of the semester to create a schedule of meetings.

-- If there is a faculty advisor, they will assist the Undergraduate Fellows in choosing reading materials and organizing a speaker event if so desired.
-The advisor will also serve as an engaged mentor throughout the process and can attend a planning meeting one of the five seminar meetings during the fall semester.
+- The faculty advisor will assist seminar members in choosing reading materials and organizing a speaker event if so desired.
+The advisor will also serve as an engaged mentor throughout the process and can attend a planning meeting one of the seminar meetings during the fall semester.

-- After the reading list is finalized, the Center will send the texts to students over the second half of summer break.
+- After the reading list is finalized, the Center will purchase and send the texts to students.

 - Participants will provide a final assessment of the seminar experience in a form determined by the group.